What Car?

-What Car? is a British monthly automobile magazine and website, currently edited by Steve Huntingford and published by Haymarket Consumer Media.
-Other team members include deputy editor Darren Moss and test editors Will Nightingale, Neil Winn, Lawrence Cheung, Dan Jones and Max Adams.
+What Car? is a British monthly automobile magazine and website, currently edited by Steve Huntingford and published by Haymarket Media Group.
+Other team members include deputy editor Darren Moss and test editors Will Nightingale, Neil Winn, Lawrence Cheung, and Dan Jones.
 The used car editors are Mark Pearson and Oliver Young.
 The consumer editor is Claire Evans.

-The editorial director is Jim Holder.
+History

 First published in November 1973, What Car? is intended primarily as a magazine for car buyers rather than dedicated enthusiasts.
 In addition to first drives and group tests of the latest models, it contains an extensive buyer's guide section to help consumers choose the right car for their needs and provides tips on how to get discounts on cars.

 In 1978, the magazine held its first Car of the Year Awards, giving advice on the best models to buy, and this has since been an annual – and eagerly awaited – feature.
 In 1996, the website www.whatcar.com was launched.
 More recently, What Car? launched another print edition in 2006, published in India every two months, which subsequently became a monthly publication.

 What Car? was featured in the 2018 movie Early Man, though under the name What Chariot?.

 Car of the Year

 Every year in January, What Car? hosts an awards ceremony, where it names the best cars in each sector of the car market, and an overall Car of the Year, with the Renault 20 receiving the inaugural award in 1978.
 In 1985, the Volkswagen Golf, in its second generation, became the first model to receive the award twice, having previously won it for the facelifted first generation car in 1981.

 As of 2023, Volkswagen is the most successful brand in the history of the awards, having taken the top prize a total of seven times.
-Members of the Volkswagen Group, such as Audi, SEAT and Škoda, have won it a further six times between them.
+Members of the Volkswagen Group, such as Audi, SEAT, and Škoda, have won it a further six times between them.
 Pure-electric cars have won the award three times.

 As of 2023, the What Car?
-Car of the Year Awards awards are sponsored by MotorEasy.
+Car of the Year Awards are sponsored by MotorEasy.